SumoLogic/sumologic-documentation/docs/integrations/google/cloud-bigquery-bi-engine.md

 * [Platform Logs](https://docs.aws.amazon.com/appflow/latest/userguide/monitoring-cloudwatch.html)

 ## Setup

 You can collect the logs for Sumo Logic's Google Cloud Bigquery BI engine integration by following the below steps.

 ### Configure logs collection

-* Collect **Platform Logs** using [Google Cloud Platform source](/docs/send-data/hosted-collectors/google-source/google-cloud-platform-source).
+* Collect **Platform Logs** using the [Google Cloud Platform source](/docs/send-data/hosted-collectors/google-source/google-cloud-platform-source).
 While creating the sync in GCP, as part of the **Choose logs to include in sink** section, you can use the following query:
    ```sql
    (resource.type="bigquery_biengine_model")
    ```